 Why pursue an Online Master’s in Neuroscience?

 The Biomedical Neuroscience concentration that is offered through the UF Medical Sciences master’s Program is offered completely online.
-Students enrolled in this concentration can complete it while maintaining their current residence.
+Students enrolled in this concentration can complete the 30-credit program while maintaining their current residence.
 The Biomedical Neuroscience master’s concentration represents one of a growing number of high-quality online degree programs offered by the University of Florida, which is a member of the Association of American Universities and is accredited by the Southern Association of Colleges and Schools.
 This program is specifically designed for persons currently employed in healthcare occupations who seek to advance in their careers or persons interested in pursuing professional or advanced degrees in neuroscience- or health-related fields.
 The courses in this program are all taught by UF professors who are experts in the subjects covered in the courses, have been recognized by UF for teaching excellence, and who routinely offer extensive one-on-one assistance to students.

 This program is specifically designed for working professionals who are interested in advancement in their current careers or movement to new careers in neuroscience-related fields, and postbaccalaureate students who are seeking admission to health-related professional schools.
 This program is offered fully online so students will not have to relocate or sacrifice commitments to their family or career in order to further their education and enhance their career.
 Most students will complete the degree within two to three years, but have up to seven years to complete the program which allows students to tailor the rate of completion of the program to their personal situation.
 Please feel free to visit our Facebook page using the link https://www.facebook.com/BiomedicalNeuro/ or by searching the web using @BiomedicalNeuro.

 Benefits of Program